addybeuch/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+Document Object Model, a bridge between JS and HTML used to manipulate APIs
 2. What is an event?
+Triggered user action
 3. What is an event listener?
+Code that waits for user action then triggers an event
 4. Why would we convert a NodeList into an Array?
+Array information is easier manipulate
 5. What is a component?
+Independent and reusable code